 Female sage-grouse build their nests on the ground either under sagebrush shrubs or sometimes under large tufts of grass.
 Females are the sole care provider for eggs and the chicks once they hatch.

 Greater sage-grouse populations are limited to sagebrush grasslands.
 In the summer, sagebrush makes up more than 60 per cent of the adult greater sage-grouse’s diet, along with flowers and buds from forbs.
 In the winter, sagebrush makes up its entire diet.
 Widespread loss of the sagebrush habitat they depend on has resulted in significant population declines.

 Greater sage-grouse recovery project

-Although it was once common across the western prairie, the population of greater sage-grouse decreased by an estimated 80 per cent over the past 30 years.
+Although once common across the western prairie, the population of greater sage-grouse decreased by greater than 80 per cent over the past 50 years.
 Today, fewer than 250 wild greater sage-grouse remain in southeastern Alberta and southwestern Saskatchewan.

 In 2014, the federal and provincial governments pledged funding to help protect greater sage-grouse, enabling the Calgary Zoo to begin a dedicated conservation breeding and reintroduction program.

 In 2016, the zoo announced the creation of Canada’s first-ever greater sage-grouse breeding facility: the Snyder-Wilson Family Greater Sage-Grouse Pavilion.
 Since then, the zoo has established a healthy population of 54 sage-grouse that makes up the conservation breeding flock.

 In fall 2018, the Calgary Zoo released 66 birds at two protected locations.
 One of the sites, provided by Parks Canada, is in Grasslands National Park in Saskatchewan.
 The other is on Nature Conservancy of Canada (NCC) conservation lands in southeast Alberta.
 The zoo continues to release and monitor sage grouse each year.